Multiposition rotary switches are an essential part of the control system in many aircraft cockpits.

 Besides, you may just have a group of momentary push-buttons on your aircraft panel, without any type of actuator, that will work the same way as multi-position switch.
 When you click one button, the parameter will take the value that is configured for its "position":

-However, since SimVimCockpit supports multiple extensions, when assigning multi-position linear or rotary switches in SimVimCockpit, you can simply use a group of extended digital inputs, when one input is assigned for each switch position.
-So, one Arduino digital pin can be used for several rotary switches along with other buttons/switches.
+However, since SimVimCockpit uses multiplexers, when assigning multi-position linear or rotary switches you can simply use a group of extended digital inputs where one input is assigned for each switch position.

-To prepare the rotary switch to work as a position sensor for analog input you need to solder a number of resistors to the switch leads as shown in the diagram below.
+To prepare the rotary switch to act as a position sensor for an analog input, you need to solder a few resistors to the switch pins as shown in the diagram.

 For an N-position rotary switch you will need N-1 resistors of the same value (1...5k each), soldered between consecutive terminals.
 The sum of all resistor values can be between 3...50 kOhm.
 The first terminal is connected to the GND bus, the last one - to +5V.